 The District will consider recommendations made by DESE relative to a student's continued Program enrollment.
-Based in part on DESE's recommendations, the District may terminate or alter a course offering if the District, in its reasonable discretion, determines that the Program course(s) is not meeting the student's educational needs.
+The District will evaluate the progress and success of enrolled students that are enrolled in any course or full-time virtual school and may terminate or alter a course offering if the District determines that the Program course(s) or full-time virtual school is not meeting the student's educational needs.